xxsc0529/genai-toolbox/docs/en/resources/tools/_index.md

         description: 1 to 4 digit number
 ```

-## Kinds of Tools

-We currently support the following types of kinds of tools:

-* [postgres-sql](./postgres-sql.md) - Run a PostgreSQL statement against a
-  PostgreSQL-compatible database.
-* [spanner](./spanner.md) - Run a Spanner (either googlesql or postgresql)
-  statement againts Spanner database.
-* [neo4j-cypher](./neo4j-cypher.md) - Run a Cypher statement against a
-  Neo4j database.
-* [dgraph-dql](./dgraph-dql.md) - Run a DQL statement against a
-  Dgraph database.

 ## Specifying Parameters

-Parameters for each Tool will define what inputs the Agent will need to provide
+Parameters for each Tool will define what inputs the agent will need to provide
 to invoke them.
-Parameters should be passed as a list of Parameter objects.
+Parameters should be pass as a list of Parameter objects:

 ```yaml
     parameters: